 Scrum events are one of the Agile systems which over recent years has taken many industries by storm.

 According to a Forbes report, the fundamental explanation for Scrum Artifacts is that he emphasizes that customers were 49 per cent of top managers surveyed by Forbes.
-Scrum is becoming increasingly well-known in the field of AGile, an accomplished technique for optimized teamwork, efficient project launches and error reduction.
+Scrum is becoming increasingly well-known in the field of Agile, an accomplished technique for optimized teamwork, efficient project launches and error reduction.

-Scrum has been planned and built to account for many different fields of operation, including software development, education, healthcare, and so many more.
+Scrum has been planned and built to account for many fields of operation, including software development, education, healthcare, and so many more.

 The idea behind Scrum is the organization of the team, and the separation of work in such a manner that productivity is maximized and bottlenecks are minimized, thus working towards completion of the project and customer loyalty.

-The Kanban system was initially invented by Taiichi Ohno and revolutionized car production.
+The Kanban system was initially invented by Taiichi Ohzno and revolutionized car production.
 David Anderson described it shortly afterwards for use for information work.
 In different industries, including tech, Technology, and even marketing, Kanban has over time acquired a big reputation.

 Kanban is yet another agile system intended to streamline the project’s lifecycle and enhance team coordination, although by continually improving the management of the transition.
-Like Scrum, it is not fair to compare Kanban vs Agile since Kanban is a subsection of Agile Frameworks.
+Like Scrum, it is not fair to compare Kanban vs Agile, since Kanban is a subsection of Agile Frameworks.

 As part of the same family, Scrum dominated the race in terms of Scrum vs Kanban.
 One explanation for this may be that Scrum tries to accomplish productive preparation right from the outset of the project and to ensure the project stays on schedule.
-At the same time, Kanban focuses on gradual progress by gradual improvements within a given working environmentt.
+At the same time, Kanban focuses on gradual progress by gradual improvements within a given working environment.

-About three-quarters (71 per cent) of companies, according to a report by the Project Management Institute ( PMI), use Agile processes.
+About three-quarters (71 per cent) of companies, according to a report by the Project Management Institute (PMI), use Agile processes.
 Agile is a software development approach that allows teams to work together in continuous development to fulfil their respective demands and solutions.